🩺 Diabetes for UK GPs

 - Regular monitoring and screening for complications

-Description: Glucose intolerance first recognized during pregnancy.
-Affects 3-5% of pregnancies.
+Description: Glucose intolerance first recognised during pregnancy.
+Affects 3–5% of pregnancies.
 Usually resolves after delivery but indicates high risk of future type 2 diabetes.

 Key Features: